ph1ltran/MEE-342---Principles-Mechanical-Design-Project/phase2.md

 ### 4. Key / Coupling / Interface Stresses

-Assuming that the external moment reaction acting on the holder is translated to a torsional moment acting on the bolt, which has a radius of 0.175 in, then the approximate max torsional shear stress of the bolt can be computed as Tc/J = (0.5625 lb*in)(0.175 in)/(π/2 * 0.175^4 in^4) = 66.817 psi.
-This is reasonable for structural steel, because the factor of safety is computed as FS = 36250/66.817 = 542.527.
-Therefore, failure is not expected to occur in the bolt.
+Assuming that the external moment reaction acting on the holder is translated to a torsional moment acting on the bolt, which has a radius of 0.175 in, then the approximate max torsional shear stress of the bolt was computed as Tc/J = (0.5625 lb*in)(0.175 in)/(π/2 * 0.175^4 in^4) = 66.817 psi.
+This is reasonable for structural steel, because the factor of safety was computed as FS = 36250/66.817 = 542.527.
+Therefore, failure is not expected to occur in the bolt in comparison to other potential critical locations.

 ### 5. Bearing Load Check